Nino Rota: Operas

-Written for a radio production by RAI in 1950, his short opera, I due timidi (The Two Timid Ones), was presented by the Santa Fe Opera as part of their pre-season "One-Hour Opera" program in May/June 2008.
+Written for a radio production by RAI in 1950, Rota's short opera, I due timidi (The Two Timid Ones), was presented by the Santa Fe Opera as part of their pre-season "One-Hour Opera" program in May/June 2008, as well as London's Guildhall School of Music and Drama as part of a 'Triple Bill' in 2022.

 Personal life and death

-He had one daughter, Nina Rota, from a relationship with pianist Magda Longari.
+Rota had one daughter from a relationship with pianist Magdalena Longari.

-Nino Rota died in Rome on 10 April 1979, aged 67, from a coronary thrombosis.
+Rota died in Rome on 10 April 1979, aged 67, from a coronary thrombosis.

-Quotations

-Federico Fellini recalls his first chance meeting with Rota:

-"Outside Cinecittà, I noticed a funny little man waiting in the wrong place for the tram.
-He seemed happily oblivious of everything.
-I felt compelled... to wait with him...
-I was certain that the tram would stop in its regular place and we would have to run for it, and he was equally certain it would stop where he was standing...
-To my surprise, the tram did stop right in front of us."

-A critic conversing with Nino Rota at the age of eleven just prior to a performance of his oratorio, The Childhood of St. John the Baptist, in 1923: